xubingyue/snackis/README.md

 Snackis is licensed under the GNU General Public License Version 3.

 ### Help
-[This is your chance](https://www.paypal.me/c4life) to help Snackis move forward faster, every contribution counts.<br/>
+[This is your chance](https://www.paypal.me/c4life) to help Snackis move forward, every contribution counts.<br/>
 Thank you!